roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 ## [Cryptography] - Loony Tunes (50)

 #### Description
 > Ruthie is very inhumane.
 She keeps her precious pigs locked up in a pen.
 I heard that this secret message is the password to unlocking the gate to her PIGPEN.
 Unfortunately, Ruthie does not want people unlocking the gate so she encoded the password.
-Please help decrypt this code so that we can free the pigs!\s P.S. "\_" , "{" , and "}" are not part of the cipher and should not be changed.\s P.P.S the flag is all lowercase
+Please help decrypt this code so that we can free the pigs!
+P.S. "\_" , "{" , and "}" are not part of the cipher and should not be changed.
+P.P.S the flag is all lowercase

 #### File
 ![pig.jpg](Images/pig.jpg)